 We were sprinkled with intermittent light rain and hail while setting up camp but it eventually stopped long enough for us to cook a meal.
 We then wandered to the base of Old Army Pass to survey the steep climb we’d be taking in the morning on our way to Langley.
 After a brief time the skies again darkened and forced us back to camp.
 As we casually strolled along I glanced back at my dad and saw a huge sheet of rain quickly rolling across the lake.
 I yelled at him to run and we somehow managed to dive for our tents seconds before the the hail and rain storm hit us.
 Talk about perfect timing!

 We spent the next two hours hunkered down in our tents, buffeted by rain, wind, and hail.
 I neglected to put out the guidelines of my ultralight Big Agnus Fly Creek and the first few wind gusts were scary!
 My tent flexed so much I worried the poles would bend but she held up great and I stayed completely dry!
-The Fly Creek passed her first real weather test with flying colors and I’ve been so impressed with this little tent I just published a gear review for it.
+The Fly Creek passed her first real weather test with flying colors.
 My dad and stepmom, on the other hand, found out their nearly 12-yr old tent was no longer waterproof and spent hours furiously wiping water from their tent walls.
 They’ve since bought a new tent for August.

 When the thunderstorm finally blew over I peeked out and was reminded of the Wizard of Oz.
 You know that moment when Dorothy opens the door and finds herself inside the fantastic technicolor world of Oz, colors bursting everywhere?
 It was just like that!
 The sky was painted with brilliant colors and I couldn’t believe my own eyes!
 It was the 4th of July and I guess nature decided to put on the best natural fireworks show I’d ever seen!